 It is fairly usual for vehicle insurance companies to try to dispute the severity of your injuries as a result of the accident.
 This usually occurs when they are unable to attribute your new injuries to a pre-existing medical condition.
 Discussing the degree of your injuries with the insurance company or other drivers should be avoided at all costs.
 During the claims procedure, whatever you say can be used against you.

 Giving you fictitious deadlines

 One of the trickery strategies of the insurance adjuster is giving you a fictitious deadline.
 This is the method they use to rush you into making a rapid decision.
 Don’t be fooled by their bogus deadlines.
-Accepting the low ball settlement is not a good idea.
+Accepting the lowball settlement is not a good idea.
 You should not agree to the settlement until you have a complete picture of your accident-related expenses.
 You can get assistance from an experienced attorney who is familiar with the statute of limitations and deadlines for personal injury.

 Getting in touch with a plaintiff as soon as possible after an accident

 The insurance adjuster may call you soon after an accident to introduce themselves and gather information about the accident.
 When an insurance adjuster calls you the first time, don’t explain deeply about the injury.
-Keep in mind that you should never apologies or say, I’m sorry, I made a mistake.
+Keep in mind that you should never apologize or say, I’m sorry, I made a mistake.
 They will use these words against you during the case.
-Don’t say anything about eye witness from your side.
+Don’t say anything about eyewitnesses from your side.
 Avoiding their calls is the simplest approach to prevent this strategy.
 Get help from a lawyer for your safe.

 Delay in making a settlement